-- Both of this Illinois-bred multiple stakes winner’s progeny to date have been real runners: the multiple stakes winner Sasy Ms. Elizabeth, and the solid allowance contender Flying Mr K. However, I wait with bated breath for the day when a Denoun N Deverb baby has a grammar joke in their name.
+- Two of this Illinois-bred multiple stakes winner’s progeny have been real runners: the multiple stakes winner Sasy Ms. Elizabeth, and the solid allowance contender Flying Mr K. However, I wait with bated breath for the day when a Denoun N Deverb baby has a grammar joke in their name.

 - Irish You Well (Broken Vow – Pun)

-- This groan-worthy wordplay works so well because Irish You Well is campaigned by Donegal Racing, who often uses Irish-themed horse names.
+- This groan-worthy wordplay works so well because Irish You Well was originally campaigned by Donegal Racing, who often uses Irish-themed horse names.